Tensorleap-hub/webinar/README.md

 ### Samples Generation II

-* Accordingly, we generate new images (`CognataB`) with a lower std of the red channel.
+Accordingly, we generate new images with a lower std of the red channel (`CognataB`).

 ![](images/PE_sample_generation_2.png) Latent space contains the new generated data (`CognataB`)
 ![](images/PE_red_std_sample_generation_2.png) Samples colored by red channel std level